Last updated: March 7, 2026

 Pros

-• Defined risk: The “all-or-nothing” fixed return means traders know exactly how much they stand to lose before entering the trade.
+• Defined Maximum Risk: The “all-or-nothing” structure means you know exactly how much you stand to lose (your initial stake) before entering the trade.

 Cons